← All posts

 • Offer

 The part candidates obsess over, the onsite, is the middle of the process, not the end.
 Three of those stages happen after your last interview, with no further input from you.
-That structure is the single most important thing to internalize, and we'll come back to it.
+That structure is the single most important thing to internalize about Google's process.

-Across the whole loop, Google evaluates four attributes.
-These come straight from Google's own structured interviewing guidance on re:Work: General Cognitive Ability, Role-Related Knowledge, Leadership, and what the company calls Googleyness.
-Every interview in the loop is usually assigned one or two of these to probe, and your interviewers know which one they own.
+Across the whole loop, Google scores candidates against a rubric it has used for years: General Cognitive Ability, Role-Related Knowledge, Leadership, and what the company long called Googleyness.
+Google's live re:Work guide to structured interviewing now summarizes the attributes as role-related knowledge, problem solving, and leadership, and Sundar Pichai narrowed the official definition of Googleyness at a company all-hands in December 2024.
+The four-attribute version is still how interviewers and candidates describe the loop in practice.
+Every interview in it is usually assigned one or two attributes to probe, and your interviewers know which one they own.
 When you can tell which attribute a given interview is testing, you can tell what kind of answer earns points.

 The recruiter screen feels like a formality.
 It is not.
 The recruiter is the person who will later assemble your hiring packet and, in many orgs, advocate for you in front of the committee.
 They are screening for two things on this call.
 First, the basic fit and level, meaning whether your background plausibly maps to the role and the seniority it's posted at.
 Second, and less obviously, whether you will be easy to represent on paper.